bbehm/docker-1/README.md

 ---

-Each part is described as a more detailed guide in their respective markdown files!
+Each part is described as a more detailed guide in their respective markdown files and the commands and docker files can be found in the respective folders!

 ___